MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/authentication/cannot-sign-in-microsoft-365-desktop-apps.md

 ---
-title: Can't sign in to Microsoft 365 desktop applications
+title: Can't sign in to Microsoft 365 Windows desktop applications
 description: Describes issues that occur when users try to sign in to Microsoft 365 desktop applications on devices that have security software installed.
 author: helenclu
 manager: dcscontentpm